CALCIUM / PHOSPHORUS BALANCE

 While our discussion of renal disease largely revolves around phosphorus, the importance of calcium cannot be underestimated.
 Movement of calcium ions is what allows our muscle fibers to contract, not just in our arms and legs but also in our hearts and involuntary intestinal and blood vessel muscles as well.
 Calcium combined with phosphorus makes up bone; in fact, bone can be considered a storage depot for calcium when we need some in a pinch.
 The blood level of calcium is tightly regulated by hormones within a narrow range as too much calcium is dangerous as is too little.

-Human parathyroid glands are shown here.
+The four parathyroid glands are shown as black dots

 Parathyroid hormone activates calcitriol

 Both parathyroid hormone and calcitriol drive calcium out of the bones and into the bloodstream thus raising calcium blood levels.
 In the kidney, both parathyroid hormone and calcitriol reduce calcium excretion (i.e. they make the kidney save calcium and not urinate it away).
 This further increases blood calcium levels.
 When it comes to phosphate, though, these two hormones no longer work for the same effect: calcitriol serves to save phosphorus and parathyroid hormone acts to dump it.

 Parathyroid hormone causes the kidney to dump phosphorus